samlawski/codecookies/flask-2-tutorial/09-crud.md

 (Assuming you created a base.html file in the exercise before.)

-Try this out and you should see all the values show up correctly.
+Try this out, and you should see all the values show up correctly.

-Now, there is one thing we had before in the `cookie` reoute that we just removed.
+Now, there is one thing we had before in the `cookie` route that we just removed.
 That's a validation that makes sure a cookie actually exists.
 We could add another condition like `if cookie:` that checks whether or not a cookie was found and conditionally render a different template.

 An easier solution is to use a function provided by SQLAlchemy itself.
 That's `.first_or_404()`.
 We can use that instead of `first()` to throw a 404 error in case a record wasn't found.
 Here is what it'll look like: